BeautyScientist/GSDIANOZAS/README.md

 I started off this investigation by simply seeing if I could write something worth rereading later in 10 minutes.
 When this proved to be possible, I resolved to do exactly that every other day.
 And a little later still I decided that I would try to write a book length piece of writing.
 I don’t imagine this will be a book that will ever be published.
 But it might be something I would enjoy reading in the future.
 The main goal though is simply to produce something of that scale in a series of very short bursts spread out over all the other busyness of my life.
 The entire focus has been on producing the content.
 So the final result will be a very simple, if quite long, marked down text.

+#### **Why I welcome AI slop on YouTube**

+My biggest problem with attention management is that I’ve basically been operating with the brain of a squirrel.
+I have a very low threshold for finding something so fascinating that I give it my entire attention.
+The objects of my attention rarely turn out to merit it.
+For many years my attention catnip has been YouTube.
+The algorithm of the site has learned very well how to grab me.

+But something has been happening recently, which has helped me a lot.
+YouTube is now full of AI slop.
+Presumably part of this process involves gaming the names of the videos to make them alluring to idiots like me.
+This has had the effect of making me much more suspicious before I click on something.
+And that Short moment of thought before taking action is turning out to give me a much better chance of escaping back into the real world of things I really need to find out about.

+I wondered if there was a way of automatically inserting a delay.
+It turns out somebody has already thought of this.
+There is an app available that does exactly that.
+But I don’t think I will be taking advantage of it.
+I think building self discipline is a better approach, and the new shortcomings of YouTube make that much easier.

 #### **Getting a good night’s sleep**